brightprogrammer/starter-hugo-academic/content/post/pwner-beginner-an-introduction-on-how-to-start-pwn-challenges/index.md

 * Return `libc` (all C/C++ programs link to it)
 * Return to `csu` (a function found in all C/C++ programs)
 * How things work when `NX` (**No eXecute**) is enabled and when it is disabled.
+* How to make the program leak some important memory address
 * How to dyanmically patch a binary using `read` (idk the exact term for this but you'll understand when we see this)

 The list is huge and I regret not recording the session, so, I want to revise everything I learnt in that video and because of that I'm motivated to write this post.
 Hope this helps you too.